hotelmah/mysqli-wrapper/README.md

 ## About
 This package is a wrapper class of the PHP MySQLi database extension.
 This class provides connection and query error message and number properties.
 This class can navigate a ResultSet and provides useful properties of the ResultSet like number of rows.
-This library is used by the MySQL Table Editor project referenced [here](https://github.com/hotelmah/mysql-table-editor).
+This library is used by the MySQL Table Editor (MTE) project referenced [here](https://github.com/hotelmah/mysql-table-editor).

 ## Important
 - Please edit the config.server.constants.php file in the src folder manually.
-The database connection properites are read from this file.
+The database connection properties are read from this file.

 ## Test File